 In this quiet-time we're going to look at the Bible and both quantum and meta-physics.
 Many people believe our world is made up of lots of 'dimensions'.
 Many people believe we live in 4 dimensions (this includes length, width, breadth and time).
 Quantum physics believes we live in 10 or 11 dimensions (including gravity, light etc).
 So quantum physics sees a universe is more than we can see or think.
 Our universe is an amazing place.
 More amazing is earth which couldn't exist or sustain life if any one of hundreds of things were different (eg if we were even a tiny bit closer to the sun).
 It's called the 'anthropic principle').
 Interestingly, God took 1 day (fourth day) to create all the heavens and spent 3 days working on the earth (this lets us know that earth is unique and no life will be found anywhere else!)

 In other verses such as Hebrews 1.12 quoting the Old Testament (and Isaiah 34.4), about the earth being rolled up like a robe (or a scroll) at the end of time.
 So back to physics...
 Some of the discoveries have found that what we see and touch is actually less 'real' than the other dimensions around us that we cannot see and touch.
 One scientist describes our known world that we see as a holographic universe where everything is a holograph (like the professor after he dies in iRobot).
 For example we know from the Bible that there are angels and demons, yet we usually don't see them.
 But they are real.
 We know that there is a heaven, but we can't see it - even in the so-called 'known universe'.
 So where is it?
 Well, the Bible gives us what many Christian experts believe is scientific help here by telling us that what we don't see is more real than what we do see.
-Physics points to an earth created by a creator due to this 'anthropic principle' (though few physicists would accept this - except one who was awarded a Nobel Prize in 2000s stating that the universe pointed to a creator behind it).
+Physics points to an earth created by a creator due to this 'anthropic principle' (though few physicists would accept this - except one who was awarded the Templeton Prize in 2009 stating that the universe pointed to a creator behind it because there was a greater reality of what we don't see behind what we see).
 But we know this is true from the Bible.
 Despite what some people say, the Bible is a scientific book!